 October 21 and 22, 2023 (first Saturday and Sunday of Western Zone duck season)

-From October 8-10, New York hosts its annual Youth Big Game Hunt, welcoming young hunters aged 12-15 from around the state (except for Suffolk and Westchester counties and bowhunting-only areas).
+From October 8-10, it hosts its annual Youth Big Game Hunt, welcoming young hunters aged 12-15 from around the state (except for Suffolk and Westchester counties and bowhunting-only areas).
 Depending on the county’s regulations, youth as young as 12 or 13 may use a rifle to shoot deer in the upstate New York area.
 Youth hunters of any age are permitted to kill one deer of either gender and one bear if they are 14 or 15.
-Three tags may be used on antlerless deer: regular season, DMP, and Deer Management Assistance Program.
+Three tags may be used on antlerless deer: regular, DMP, and Deer Management Assistance Program.

 Youth Big Game Hunt Rules